odiszapc/jgrep/README.md

 ## Design Considerations

-* Directory traversal is performed using a **single thread**.
-This could be optimized in the future, but for local HDDs it's sufficient due to the physical limitations of mechanical spindles.
+* Directory traversal is performed using a **single thread**...

+  This could be optimized in the future, but for regular HDDs it's sufficient due to the physical limitations of mechanical spindles.
 * File content is searched in a **multi-threaded** manner using a thread pool.
-* A strong abstraction layer exists over the file system:
+* A strong abstraction layer designed over the file system:
-* Files and directories are treated as `Objects`
+  * Files and directories are treated as `Objects` using `ObjectDescriptor`
   * The file system is modeled via the `ObjectStore` interface
+  * The `FileSystemStore` implementation of `ObjectStore` is written for local filesystem
-* Directory iteration is abstracted, allowing reuse across different storage implementations
+  * Directory traversing is abstracted with `ObjectTreeWalker` and `ObjectVisitor`, allowing reuse across different storage implementations

 ## Multithreading

 * `ExecutorService` is used to parallelize file reading and line matching
 * Each discovered file is submitted as a task to the thread pool
 * File content is processed independently using the `TextSearch` class
-* Statistics are updated using `AtomicInteger` and synchronized methods
+* Statistics are updated using `AtomicInteger` to avoid race condition

 The thread pool ensures efficient CPU utilization when processing multiple files.